nevanscott/uxui0919/_projects/editorial.md

 ## Deliverables

 * Hi-fi interactive prototype of the website
-* Animation of at least one specific screen using Principle _(suggestion: animate an error screen, waiting screen... think about designing for multistate screens and choose one of them if you have it)_
+* At least one animation using Principle
+  _(suggestion: animate an error screen, waiting screen... think about designing for multistate screens and choose one of them if you have it.
+You could either choose to animate microtransitions inside a screen, animate a transition between screens or both)_
 * Style Guide
 * Brand positioning
 * Benchmark analysis